zakmii/evo-utils/README.md

 Next we initialize settings for the page.
 This MUST be called.
 Parameters here are passed to `streamlit.set_page_config()`, see more at https://docs.streamlit.io/library/api-reference/utilities/st.set_page_config.
 If using chat sharing, `share_chat_ttl_seconds` defines the number of seconds a shared chat is stored once generated.
-The default is 60 days;
-each visit to the URL resets the timer.
+The default is 30 days if unset, and each visit to the URL resets the timer.

 ```python
 ks.initialize_app_config(